Skip to content

 Specifying GPU requirements

-If you create multiple pods with the same yaml file and compare their log files you may notice the CUDA device may differ from Compute 8.0 CUDA device: [NVIDIA A100-SXM4-40GB].
+If you create multiple jobs with the same definition file and compare their log files you may notice the CUDA device may differ from Compute 8.0 CUDA device: [NVIDIA A100-SXM4-40GB]

-The GPU resource request can be more specific by adding the type of product the pod is requesting to the node selector:
+The GPU resource requests can be made more specific by adding the type of GPU product the pod template is requesting to the node selector:

 metadata: